 - Hostile work environment harassment is distinct from workplace discrimination--but the two can easily be confused with each other and often go hand-in-hand.

-HWE harassment is one of the two major types of harassing recognized by California employment law.
+HWE harassment is one of the two major types of harassment recognized by California employment law.
 The other is “quid pro quo” sexual harassment, in which a supervisor attempts to trade an employment benefit for sexual favors.
 1 2

 Below, our California employment attorneys answer frequently asked questions about hostile environment harassment in California employment law: